Install¶

 Do

-docker run -it --rm -v <local_dir_path>:/root/workspace/ -p 8888:8888 --name mgcpy-env tpsatish95/mgcpy:latest
+docker run -it --rm -v <local_dir_path>:/root/workspace/ -p 8888:8888 --name mgcpy-env tpsatish95/mgcpy:latest, replace<local_dir_path>with your local dir path.Do

 Python package dependencies¶